Log digging helper

 pip3 install --upgrade scribehog

-logcategory a hyphen-separated list of words or word prefixes to test against the hyphen- or underscore-separated logcategory names.
+logcategory: a dash-separated list of words or word prefixes to test against the dash or underscore-separated logcategory names.

 For example: if your logcategory is called